 Prepayments can reduce your yield.
-Your yield on a Security will depend on its price, the interest rate payable on the Security, the payment delay on the Security, the rate of prepayments on its underlying Mortgages, and the other characteristics of those Mortgages.
-You should carefully consider the yield risks associated with Securities, including these:
+Your yield on a PC will depend on its price, the interest rate payable on the PC, the payment delay on the PC, the rate of prepayments on its underlying Mortgages, and the other characteristics of those Mortgages.
+The Mortgages may be prepaid at any time, in most cases without penalty.
+You should carefully consider the yield risks associated with PCs, including these:

-- If you purchase a Security at a discount to its principal amount and the rate of principal payments on the underlying Mortgages is slower than you expect, you will receive payments over a longer period than you expect, so the yield on your investment will be lower than you expect. - If you purchase a Security at a premium over its principal amount and the rate of principal payments on the underlying Mortgages is faster than you expect, you will receive payments over a shorter period than you expect, so the yield on your investment will be lower than you expect. - In general, the rate of Mortgage prepayments early in your investment has the greatest effect on your yield to maturity.
-A negative effect on your yield produced by principal prepayments at a higher (or lower) rate than you expect in the period immediately following your purchase of a Security is not likely to be fully offset by an equivalent reduction (or increase) in that rate in later periods.
+- If you purchase a PC at a discount to its principal amount and the rate of principal payments on the underlying Mortgages is slower than you expect, you will receive payments over a longer period than you expect, so the yield on your investment will be lower than you expect. - If you purchase a PC at a premium over its principal amount and the rate of principal payments on the underlying Mortgages is faster than you expect, you will receive payments over a shorter period than you expect, so the yield on your investment will be lower than you expect. - In general, the rate of Mortgage prepayments early in your investment has the greatest effect on your yield to maturity.
+A negative effect on your yield produced by principal prepayments at a higher (or lower) rate than you expect in the period immediately following your purchase of a PC is not likely to be fully offset by an equivalent reduction (or increase) in that rate in later periods.

-The yield on your Security may be less than its Coupon.
-The effective yield on any Security will be less than the yield that its Coupon and purchase price would otherwise produce, because:
+The yield on your PC may be less than its PC Coupon.
+The effective yield on any PC will be less than the yield that its PC Coupon and purchase price would otherwise produce, because:

-• On the first Payment Date, 30 days' interest will be payable on the Security even though interest began to accrue approximately 55 days earlier.

-• On each Payment Date after the first Payment Date, the interest payable on the Security will accrue during its Accrual Period, which will end approximately 25 days before that Payment Date.
+- On the first Payment Date, 30 days' interest will be payable on the PC even though interest began to accrue approximately 45 days earlier, in the case of Gold PCs, or 75 days earlier, in the case of ARM PCs. - On each Payment Date after the first Payment Date, the interest payable on the PC will accrue during its Accrual Period, which will end approximately 15 or 45 days before that Payment Date for Gold PCs and ARM PCs, respectively.